-15 Commission Regulation (EC) No 1287/2006 of 10 August 2006 implementing Directive 2004/39/EC of the European Parliament and of the Council as regards record-keeping obligations for investment firms, transaction reporting, market transparency, admission of financial instruments to trading, and defined terms for the purposes of that Directive.
-[OJ L 241, 2.9.2006, p.
-1].
+Commission Regulation (EC) No 1287/2006 of 10 August 2006 implementing Directive 2004/39/EC of the European Parliament and of the Council as regards record-keeping obligations for investment firms, transaction reporting, market transparency, admission of financial instruments to trading, and defined terms for the purposes of that Directive (OJ L 241, 2.9.2006, p.
+1).

-- (11) "spot market" means any commodity market in which commodities are sold for cash and promptly delivered when the transaction is settled, as well as other non financial markets, such as forward markets for commodities. - (12) "buy-back programme" means trading in own shares in accordance with Articles 21 to 27 of Council Directive 2012/30/EU. - (13) "algorithmic trading" means trading of financial instruments using computer algorithms within the meaning of Article 4(2)(30) of Directive [new MiFID]. - (14) "emission allowance" means a financial instrument as defined in point (11) of Section C of Annex I of Directive [new MiFID]. - (15) "emission allowance market participant" means any person who enters into transactions, including the placing of orders to trade, in emission allowances. - (16) "issuer of a financial instrument" means a legal entity governed by private or public law, which issues or proposes to issue financial instruments, the issuer being, in case of depository receipts representing financial instruments, the issuer of the financial instrument represented.
+- (12) "buy-back programme" means trading in own shares in accordance with Articles 21 to 27 of Directive 2012/30/EU of the European Parliament and of the Council1. - (13) "algorithmic trading" means trading of financial instruments using computer algorithms within the meaning of Article 4(2)(30) of Directive .../.../EU [new MiFID]. - "emission allowance" means a financial instrument as defined in point (11) of Section C of Annex I of Directive .../.../EU [new MiFID]. - "emission allowance market participant" means any person who enters into transactions, including the placing of orders to trade, in emission allowances.